 BBH has adopted a Proxy Voting & Class Action Policy and Procedures which are designed to mitigate potential conflicts of interest from influencing proxy voting decisions that BBH makes on behalf of advisory clients.
 Upon request, clients may obtain copies of a report showing how proxies were voted with respect to securities in their accounts by requesting a copy.
 Nevertheless, notwithstanding such Proxy Voting & Class Action Policy and Procedures, actual proxy voting decisions of BBH may have the effect of favoring the interests of certain clients or businesses of other divisions or units of BBH or its affiliates provided that BBH believes such voting decisions to be in accordance with its fiduciary obligations.
 Unless otherwise stated in the investment management agreement, BBH maintains the right to vote proxies on behalf of clients and may utilize the services of a third- party proxy agent in making voting decisions.
-BBH reserves the right to vote proxies in a manner that is different than the vote recommended by third-party proxy agents.
-When BBH uses a sub-adviser, the sub-adviser generally votes proxies on behalf of BBH.
+BBH reserves the right to vote proxies on behalf of BBH.
 BBH is not responsible for voting proxies where clients choose to opt out of BBH's proxy process.
 The clients' custody banks must be instructed to mail proxy material directly to clients who choose to vote their own proxies.